cristik/CKPromise.Swift/README.md

 `NSURLSession` request and parsing the received data into a dictionary.

-Firstly, let's extend `NSURLSession` and `NSData` with promises support for sending a request, and parsing a JSON:
+Firstly, let's extend `NSURLSession` and `NSData` with promises support for sending a request, respectively parsing a JSON:

 ```swift
 extension NSURLSession {